cycle/docs/basic/relation.md

 }
 ```

-The following construction will produce the SQL similar to:
+This will produce the SQL similar to:

 ```sql
 SELECT